 Is it time to replace your water heater?
-McElroy Service Experts Heating & Air Conditioning is here with some indicators to look for when deciding whether it’s time to invest in a new water heating system.
+McElroy Service Experts is here with some signs to look for when determining whether it’s time to purchase a new water heating system.

-If your water heater gets routine maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
-By the time your water heater reaches 10 years, it’s usually time to seriously think about replacement, especially before a leak happens.
+If your water heater gets standard maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
+By the time your water heater reaches 10 years, it’s usually time to seriously consider replacement, especially before a leak happens.

 If the water from your water heater (hot side pipes) is flowing out rusty, it might be a sign that your water heater is rusting on the inside.
 This could produce a leak, not to mention polluted water.
-Contact an expert plumber to have them check if your water heater system is getting ready to fail on you.
+Call an expert plumber to have them check if your water heater system is getting ready to give out.

-Booming or knocking sounds coming from your water heater can be a sign that deposit has built up on the bottom of the tank.
+Booming or knocking sounds coming from your water heater can be an indicator that deposit has built up on the bottom of the tank.
 This means your water heating system will be less efficient and will have to use more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the excess time spent heating your water could produce more damage on your tank, possibly generating cracks or leaks.
+It also means that the extra time spent heating your water could produce more damage on your tank, possibly generating cracks or leaks.

-If you discover water around your water heater tank, you may have a leak.
-Contact an expert plumber to come out and examine your equipment and they can give you a quote on a new water heater if necessary.
+If you discover water around your water heater tank, you might have a leak.
+Call an expert plumber to come out and examine your equipment and they can provide you a quote on a new water heater if necessary.